romunro/spigot-docker/README.md

 `MINECRAFT_HOME` default set to `/opt/minecraft`.
 This is the directory where the server files and world is located.
 I would not change this variable.

 ### MINECRAFT_OPTS
-`MINECRAFT_OPTS` default set to the following extra parameters `-server -Xmx2048m -XX:MaxPermSize=512m -XX:+UseParNewGC -XX:+UseConcMarkSweepGC`.
+`MINECRAFT_OPTS` default set to the following extra parameters `-server -Xmx2048m`.
 You could change this if you desire more or less memory for the server.

 ### FORCE_UPDATE
 `FORCE_UPDATE` default set to 'false' give you the option to update the .jar of the server.
 By changing `FORCE_UPDATE` to 'true' a new .jar will be made on startup, and the old .jar will be removed.
 An .jar update can also be forced by removing the earlier mentioned version file from the `MINECRAFT_HOME` directory.